 Add chocolate chips: Stir until well combined.

-Bake: Pour batter into the baking pan and sprinkle with some more chocolate chips.
+Bake: Transfer batter with rubber spatula into the baking pan, level and sprinkle with more chocolate chips.
 Then bake black bean brownies for 30 minutes.

-• Soak dates: If your dried fruit is too hard and you are having trouble blending it.
-Soak them for 10 minutes first in hot water, drain and then blend.
+• If your dates are hard: Usually when they are older, they will be hard to blend.
+Soak them for 10 minutes in hot water, drain and then blend.

-• Let brownies cool off almost completely before slicing: It’s worth repeating multiple times.
+• Let brownies cool: It’s worth repeating multiple times.
 I know it’s hard, but please have patience.
 Again, this is to ensure that bars do not fall apart.

-• Line baking dish with parchment paper: It makes brownies easy to cut and remove, and ensures they do not fall apart.
+• Line baking dish: It makes brownies easy to cut and remove, and ensures they do not fall apart.
 I love these parchment paper sheets.

 • Do not use any other sweetener: Any dry sweetener like sugar, stevia or xylitol will not work in this black bean brownie recipe.
 The same goes for honey or maple syrup.

-• Vegan black bean brownies: Someone in the comments skipped eggs and used flax eggs.
+• Vegan: Someone in the comments skipped eggs and used flax eggs.
 Someone else said it didn’t work.
 You can also try 1/4 cup melted coconut oil instead and cool brownies completely in the fridge.

-• Additions: Add chopped walnuts, pecans or hazelnuts to the batter.
+• Add-ins: Add chopped nuts like walnuts, pecans or hazelnuts to the batter.
 Top with fresh raspberries or sliced strawberries before baking.
 Also freeze-dried fruit will work well as an addition.

 Parchment lined pan of black bean brownies with chocolate chips.